 What Skills are Needed for IoT Developers?

-While many skills are needed to excel at any technology, we have listed down below the top 5 skills which are essential for any developer to embark their career in this technology:
+While many skills are needed to excel at any technology, we have listed down below the top 5 skills which are essential for any developer to embark on their career in this technology:

 Machine Learning and AI - With an enormous amount of data coming from IoT, it would be necessary to learn the ways to study them, decipher their pattern, and gradually predict the result.
 Hence, Machine Learning & AI will become important tools to handle more tasks and make calculated decisions.